Feature Selection: A Data Perspective: Feature Selection with Heterogeneous Data

 \subsection{Feature Selection Algorithms with Multi-View Data}

-Multi-view sources represent different facets of data instances via different feature spaces.
-These feature spaces are naturally dependent and also high-dimensional, suggesting that feature selection is necessary to prepare these sources for effective data mining tasks such as multi-view clustering.
-A task of multi-view feature selection thus arises, which aims to select features from different feature spaces simultaneously by using their relations.
-One motivating example is to select pixels, tags, and terms about images.
+Multi-View data represent different facets of data instances in different feature spaces.
+These feature spaces are naturally dependent and high-dimensional.
+Hence, the task of multi-view feature selection arises~\cite{feng2013adaptive,tang2013unsupervised,wang2013multi,liu2016robust}, which aims to select features from different feature spaces simultaneously by using their relations.
+One motivating example is to select relevant features in pixels, tags, and terms associated with images simultaneously.
 Since multi-view feature selection is designed to select features across multiple views by using their relations, they are naturally different from multi-source feature selection.
-The difference between multi-source feature selection and multi-view feature selection is illustrated in Figure~\ref{fig:multi-source-multi-view}.
+The difference between multi-source feature selection and multi-view feature selection is illustrated in Fig.~\ref{fig:multi-source-multi-view}.

-For supervised multi-view feature selection, the most common approach is Sparse Group Lasso~\citep{friedman2010note,peng2010regularized}.
-In this subsection, we review some representative algorithms of unsupervised multi-view feature selection.
+For supervised multi-view feature selection, the most common approach is Sparse Group Lasso~\cite{friedman2010note,peng2010regularized}.
+In this subsection, we review some representative algorithms for unsupervised multi-view feature selection.